 The data we used in most of our tools were pulled from numerous APIs.
 I’ll be happy to privately share our data sources with those that order this package.

-As a bonus – I’ll provide 30 minutes of phone consultation to help figure out where to get programmers to work on the code, how to put out these products in your prospective market, and otherwise assist you in transforming the source code into something sellable.
+As a bonus – I’ll provide 2 hours of phone consultation to help figure out where to get programmers to work on the code, how to put out these products in your prospective market, and otherwise assist you in transforming the source code into something sellable.
+I normally charge $500 per hour for software consulting, so this is huge.

 The only requirement before selling these tools is that all names must be changed.
 They cannot be sold under the current branding inside of each tool.